 The dentist will use local anesthesia to ensure that you are comfortable.
 Then, he will gently remove the outer portion of your tooth.
 Once this is done, you will be fitted with a temporary dental crown.
 Once your final teeth crown is ready, you will return to have it delivered.

 The dentist will ensure that your front tooth crown is a great fit and looks natural.
 The front teeth are especially important to the beauty of our smile.
 Most dentists understand this and will work tirelessly to ensure that your teeth crown look both natural and attractive.

 Gum disease can lead to gum recession.
 This condition can expose the underlying metal at the base of your crown.
 To avoid this condition, practice good oral hygiene habits.
 Paying careful attention to the health of your gum tissue can ensure that you enjoy natural color and other important cosmetic benefits.

-Regular visits to our office are also important.
-During each visit, Dr. Fondriest will be able to tell if the cap is strongly attached.
+Regular dental visits and checkups are also important.
+During each visit, the doctor will be able to tell if the cap is strongly attached.
 Any adjustments can be made at that time.
 Over the life of your dental crown or ceramic crowns, it may need to be reattached or replaced.